-This process will require empowering communities through the identification and legal recognition of the roles, rights and responsibilities of key players in the appropriate sphere of government and civil society and the alignment of the interests of national, regional and local government and promoting stakeholder partnerships that cross-jurisdictional boundaries and disciplines.
+6. This process will require empowering communities through the identification and legal recognition of the roles, rights and responsibilities of key players in the appropriate sphere of government and civil society and the alignment of the interests of national, regional and local government and promoting stakeholder partnerships that cross-jurisdictional boundaries and disciplines.

-The effective execution of these recommendations calls for focused financing and monitoring practices informed by knowledge creation and sharing.
+7. The effective execution of these recommendations calls for focused financing and monitoring practices informed by knowledge creation and sharing.

-Urban Spatial Strategies are key to the implementation of a New Urban Agenda.
+8. Urban spatial strategies are key to the implementation of a New Urban Agenda.
 They have to address, in particular, the problem of social segregation caused by the way urban land markets operate, and the role of spatial planning providing tools for an integrated and sustainable urban development.

-Nevertheless, looking at these issues, one has to also consider closely related problems which may be relevant in specific cases.
-Among them are weak legislation, weak governance including insufficient political will and leadership, weak rule of law, lack of transparency and accountability in land acquisition and development, the lack of value capture of public resources invested in infrastructure, land market failures and speculation, fragmentation of planning tools, uncontrolled sprawl, as well as inefficiency of land registration and cadastral systems.
+9. Nevertheless, looking at these issues, one has to also consider closely related problems which may be relevant in specific cases.
+Among them are weak legislation, weak governance, including insufficient political will and leadership, weak rule of law, lack of transparency and accountability in land acquisition and development, lack of value capture of public resources invested in infrastructure, land market failures and speculation, fragmentation of planning tools, uncontrolled sprawl, as well as inefficiency of land registration and cadastral systems.

-With these issues in mind, Urban Spatial Strategies can be defined as

-"spatial strategies which aim towards social and spatial integration and inclusion in cities, dealing with form and systems of cities, through the promotion of socially diverse neighbourhoods, accessibility to jobs, access to serviced land at affordable prices, as well as quality public space, including sufficient green spaces."
+10. With these issues in mind, urban spatial strategies can be defined as "spatial strategies which aim towards social and spatial integration and inclusion in cities, dealing with form and systems of cities, through the promotion of socially diverse neighbourhoods, accessibility to jobs, access to serviced land at affordable prices, as well as quality public space, including sufficient green spaces".

-Spatial strategies are the product of participatory processes.
-They require well-functioning instruments of governance.
+11. Spatial strategies are the product of participatory processes.
+They require wellfunctioning instruments of governance.
 They should encourage reflecting values and priorities as well as contribute to building and enhancing institutions in order to frame actions towards sustainable development.

-Spatial strategies are key to the pursuit of sustainable development since they aim at saving land, protecting the environment, and organizing space in order to minimize waste and energy use and guarantee adequate living and working conditions to all regardless of their social and economic conditions.
+12. Spatial strategies are key to the pursuit of sustainable development since they aim at saving land, protecting the environment, and organizing space in order to minimize waste and energy use and guarantee adequate living and working conditions to all regardless of their social and economic conditions.

-Urban spatial strategies towards sustainability comprise and require strategic guide, physical plans and maps (e.g. on land use, housing, transport, and the environment), regulations for social housing and related land use, strategic instruments for planning and implementation as well as an institutional framework which is conducive to sustainable development (UN-HABITAT 2015a).
+13. Urban spatial strategies towards sustainability comprise and require strategic guide, physical plans and maps (e.g. on land use, housing, transport, and the environment), regulations for social housing and related land use, strategic instruments for planning and implementation as well as an institutional framework which is conducive to sustainable development (UN-Habitat 2015a).

-Urban Spatial Strategies are framed by four key elements: 1. legal basis (e.g. constitutions, charters, regulations and codes), 2. organization (i.e. structural organization, e.g. responsibilities of actors such as ministries, courts, technical agencies at national, regional and local levels, as well as procedural organization, e.g. the organization of planning, implementation and monitoring processes), 3. strategic urban planning and design (e.g. national urban policies; regional/metropolitan, city, neighbourhood plans and programs, including strategic environmental assessments), and 4. implementation mechanisms, including finance.
+14. Urban spatial strategies are framed by four key elements: (a) legal basis (e.g. constitutions, charters, regulations and codes); (b) organization (i.e. structural organization, e.g. responsibilities of actors such as ministries, courts, technical agencies at the national, regional and local levels, as well as procedural organization, e.g. the organization of planning, implementation and monitoring processes); (c) strategic urban planning and design (e.g. national urban policies; regional/metropolitan, city, neighbourhood plans and programmes, including strategic environmental assessments); and (d) implementation mechanisms, including finance.

-Guiding Principles
+Guiding principles